Dilsh0d/Spring-Rest-API/README.md

     ##### Response with status code **204**:

 2. **UserController**<br/>
-    _Create one organization after it run this is http urls:_
+    _At least Create one organization before run this is http urls:_
     1. Create organization user with ***post*** method:
     ```java
     curl --header "Content-Type: application/json" \